 New Lives in a New Land

 Step into a building filled with color, light, and memories.
-Climb stairs, count stars, uncover fascinating stories of immigrant life at the turn of the last century.
-As students discover the rich history of the Eldridge Street Synagogue, they’ll gain a new appreciation of the obstacles and opportunities all immigrants face as they build new lives in a new land.
-Incorporates interactive exhibits, historic photographs, and oral histories.
+Climb stairs, count stars, discover fascinating stories of immigrant life at the turn of the last century.
+Students explore the rich history of the Eldridge Street Synagogue and gain a new appreciation of the obstacles and opportunities all immigrants face as they build new lives in a new land.
+Includes interactive exhibits, historic photographs, and oral histories.
 Pre-visit activities here!
 Customized for all grades and ages.

 Lower East Side Walking Tour

-What’s a synagogue doing in the middle of Chinatown?
-Curious second graders are about to find out!
-As your class studies New York City neighborhoods this year, come explore the historic Eldridge Street Synagogue and the Lower East Side.
-How has this exciting neighborhood changed over time?
-What was it like to grow up here when the Eldridge Street Synagogue was new?
-(And can you guess why some Lower East Side streets are named after fruit trees?)
-We’ll figure it all out through stories, photographs, film, and a special art project.
+Special for Grade Two!
+Why is a synagogue in the middle of Chinatown?
+Curious second graders will find out!
+As your students investigate how and why communities change over time, come explore the historic Eldridge Street Synagogue and the Lower East Side.
+How has this exciting neighborhood changed over time and what does a 129 year old synagogue reveal about the neighborhood's past?
+We'll figure it out through stories, photographs, a mini scavenger hunt, and a special art project.
 Pre-Visit and Post-Visit activities here!
 (75 minutes)

 "I have never started a poem yet whose end I knew.

 For 127 years, the magnificent Eldridge Street Synagogue has inspired thousands of people including artists, musicians and now, budding poets.
 Explore the sanctuary's splendor and the synagogue's immigrant story.
 Young writers turn discoveries into words and words into poetry.
 Make the Eldridge Street Poetry Project part of your poetry unit this year.
 Customized to suit your classroom curriculum; optional publishing party at the museum included!

 Architecture & Art